How to Start a Data Analytics Project (Updated in 2024)

 2. Collect the data: Identify integral data, know what type of data to use, and gather datasets.

-3. Data cleaning: Remove redundancies and fill in the missing information.
+3. Cleaning the data: Remove redundancies and fill in the missing information.

 4. Enriching your data: Generate more data from what is available.